DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 The following publications used DAFoam in their studies.
 If we miss yours, please feel free to edit this page and submit a pull request.

+<80> M. Bashir, D. Gong, L. Sun, P. Duan.
+Aerodynamic shape optimization using the adjoint method combined with an inverse design approach for non-parameterized geometries.
+Physics of Fluids, 2025.

 <79> Z. Zhang, G. Karniadakis.
 Effect of Turbulence-Closure Consistency on Airfoil Identification. arXiv.2511.08341, 2025

 <78> C. Wu, S. Zhang.
 Y. Zhang.
 Data-driven Augmentation of Turbulence Model in Three dimensional Flows Via Sequential Correction. arXiv.2510.22469, 2025